BYU-AUVSI/a6000_ros/README.md

 - [libgphoto2](https://github.com/gphoto/libgphoto2) (Developed on the 2.5.21 release)

-The `install-deps.sh` scripts in the root of the repository will install a verified working release of libgphoto2.
+The `install-deps.sh` script in the root of the repository will install a verified working release of libgphoto2.
 It should work on ARM or x86 linux Ubuntu 16.04.
 (Currently untested on other versions).

 ## Setup